jsommers/switchyard/documentation/test_execution.rst

     [EOF]
     (Pdb)

-Between thinking about the error diagnosis and viewing the code, we might realize that we have foolishly sent the frame out the same interface on which it arrived.
+Between thinking about the observed failure and viewing the code, we might realize that we have foolishly sent the frame out the same interface on which it arrived.

 Another example
 ^^^^^^^^^^^^^^^